 Capacity: Up to 25 students at a time**

-Join us for a tour of our newest exhibit: Fox Cities ABCs.
-Students will explore how transportation, communication, and recreation have changed over time.
+Students will explore how transportation, food storage/preparation, and recreation have changed over time.
 Other topics students may discuss include immigration, elections, and American culture.

 Students will take a guided tour through our AKA Houdini exhibit, discovering fun facts about Houdini’s career, family, and childhood in Appleton.
 Download our curriculum guide for use in the classroom.